Dimillian/DMFilterView/README.md

 It provides some easy delegate and customization functions.

 For example I use it in [MySeeen](http://myseeenapp.com) to filter the MySeeen grid view, and I think this is the primary functionality of this control, it should act as a filter
-In the provided example I show you how to hide and show it regarding a `UITableView` scroll.
+In the provided example I show you how to hide and show it regarding a `UITableView` scrolling events.
 Cool heh?

 ![image](https://raw.github.com/Dimillian/DMFilterView/master/image1.png)